-To break up stubborn ice, you can employ a de-icer.
-However, be certain to choose one that will not harm your deck.
+To break up stubborn ice and snow, you can employ a de-icer.
+However, be certain to choose one that will not harm your steps or deck.
 Here’s a quick breakdown of which de-icers to use and which ones to avoid.

 Avoid These De-Icers on Wooden Steps

 Rock Salt and other common salts (table salt, Epsom salt) are slow de-icers that not only harm wood, nearby plants, your pets’ paws, and your deck—they also don’t work especially well.
 When temperatures dip below 15℉ (-10℃), salt won’t work to melt ice.

 Calcium Chloride de-ices to very low temperatures, but it is a very harsh product that will damage your wooden steps.
 Avoid using any de-icers with calcium chloride on your deck.

 Magnesium Chloride is safe to use on your wooden steps and is not harmful to plants and animals.
 It’s a great choice for de-icing wooden steps.
 It most often is included in liquid and salt de-icers and is effective down to -10℉ (-23℃).

 - Melts snow and ice in frigid cold temperatures (as low as -10°F).